 SAGE Open Medicine does not publish case reports; however, please consider SAGE Open Medical Case Reports for submissions.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 SAGE Open Medicine utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
+Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.